bogdanrybak/spritesheet-generator/README.md

 ```

 This file exists so that you can setup whatever workflow within your game engine or other tools to read and slice your spritesheets.

+# Contributors
+- [@SebaschenLiu](https://github.com/SebaschenLiu) - thanks for the awesome padding feature and UI enhancements <3